 Meg Walling Artist Statement

-In my painting, I use images I find in my desert backyard, or from my walks or from poems and books or movies.
+In my painting, I use images I find in my desert backyard, or from my walks or from poems and books or movies or from my trips to the northwest, especially the Oregon coast.
 Using form and color in my painting, I intend to transcend journalistic report to capture the essence of a thing or a place.
 From this perch, it is possible to take a new look at things familiar-- to see with new eyes.
 By moving away from the literal, new interpretations of things we thought we knew become possible and the shared experience becomes accessible.

 I am deeply saddened how our society is rocked by polarity.
 Today, more and more, differing opinions have led to an escalation of conflict, separation and distrust.
 I believe that in passionate defense of individual positions, we have closed our minds to the possibility that we have more in common than we think.
 As an artist, I have a way in – I have the means to engage emotion and imagination with my art so the viewer might get a glimpse of what connects us all.